 These can interfere with sleep.
 There are three common culprits.

 - Alcohol - many people take an alcoholic drink to help sleep.
 Alcohol actually causes broken sleep and early morning wakefulness.

 - Caffeine - which is in tea, coffee, some soft drinks such as cola, and even chocolate.
 It is also in some painkiller tablets and other medicines (check the ingredients on the medicine packet).
 Caffeine is a stimulant and may cause poor sleep.

 - Nicotine (from smoking) is a stimulant, and it would help not to smoke.

-For example, ecstasy, cocaine, cannabis and amfetamines can affect sleep.
+Street drugs (for example, ecstasy, cocaine, cannabis and amfetamines) can affect sleep.

 Some medicines sometimes interfere with sleep.
-For example, diuretics ('water tablets'), some antidepressants, steroids, beta-blockers, some slimming tablets, painkillers containing caffeine, and some cold remedies containing pseudoephedrine.
+For example, 'water tablets' (diuretics), some antidepressants, steroids, beta-blockers, some slimming tablets, painkillers containing caffeine, and some cold remedies containing pseudoephedrine.
 Also, if you suddenly stop taking regular sleeping tablets or other sedative medicines, this can cause rebound poor sleep.

 A vicious cycle

 Whatever the initial cause, worry about poor sleep, and worry about feeling tired the next day, are common reasons for the problem to become worse.